-A University, like any community, must have regulations and/or standards by which its members abide and procedures by which its components function.
+A University, like any community, must have regulations and standards by which its members abide and procedures by which its components function.
 The standards should provide order and an atmosphere conducive to intellectual and personal development.
-This Student Handbook, the TTUHSC El Paso Operating Policies and Procedures, and the School's catalogs and handbooks are intended to serve these purposes in the interest of all components of the Texas Tech University Health Sciences Center El Paso.
+This Student Handbook, the TTUHSC El Paso Operating Policies and Procedures, and the individual Schools' catalogs and handbooks are intended to serve these purposes in the interest of all components of the Texas Tech University Health Sciences Center El Paso.

-The University has a responsibility to maintain order within the University community and to discipline those who violate its standards, rules, and/or policies.
-Enrollment requires students to share this responsibility.
-Students agree to abide by the standards, rules, and/or policies outlined in this Student Handbook, the TTUHSC EI Paso Operating Policies and Procedures, and the individual Schools' catalogs and any other official University publications.
+The University has a responsibility to maintain order within the University community and to discipline those who violate its standards, rules, and policies.
+Enrollment at TTUHSC EI Paso requires students to share in this responsibility.
+Students agree to abide by the standards, rules, and policies outlined in this Student Handbook, the TTUHSC EI Paso Operating Policies and Procedures, and the individual Schools' catalogs and any other official University publications.
 Registered student organizations are required to follow all of these standards, rules, and policies.

 The Texas Tech University Health Sciences Center El Paso (TTUHSC El Paso or the University) reserves the right to change, modify, amend, or rescind, in whole or in part, this Handbook at any time without prior notice.
 This Handbook supersedes all previous editions.
-The provisions of this Handbook do not constitute a contract, expressed or implied, between any student or faculty member and Texas Tech University System, TTUHSC El Paso, Gayle Greve Hunt School of Nursing (GGHSON), Graduate School of Biomedical Sciences (GSBS), Paul L. Foster School of Medicine (PLFSOM), or Woody L. Hunt School of Dental Medicine.
-(WLHSDM).
+The provisions of this Handbook do not constitute a contract, expressed or implied, between any student or faculty member and Texas Tech University System, TTUHSC El Paso, Hunt School of Nursing (HSON), Graduate School of Biomedical Sciences (GSBS), Foster School of Medicine (FSOM), or Hunt School of Dental Medicine.
+(HSDM).